ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-15-Some-Interesting-in-Java.md

 > A shallow copy of an object is **a new object** with copies of the values of the original object's fields.
 If the field value is a **primitive type**, a **direct copy of the value is made**.
 If the field is a reference to an **object**(arrays are objects in Java), it only **copies the reference**.
 {: .prompt-tip }

+More about Shallow Copy and Deep Copy: [What are reference copy, shallow copy and deep copy?](/posts/Basic-Knowledge-In-Java/#what-are-reference-copy-shallow-copy-and-deep-copy)